curl/everything-curl/usingcurl-downloads.md

 Unix shells usually allow you to redirect the *stderr* stream separately.
 The stderr stream is usually a stream that also gets shown in the terminal, but you can redirect it separately from the stdout stream.
-The stdout stream is for the data while stderr is metadata and errors, etc., that aren't data.
+The stdout stream is for the data while stderr is metadata and errors, etc., that are not data.
 You can redirect stderr with `2>file` like this:

     curl http://example.com > files.html 2>errors